Ludvigpbf/U-01/README.md

 # My first project
 This is the first project on my way to become a Full-stack Developer.
 It was a fun project wich i really enjoyed making.
-I got the grade **Weel Approved** wich is the highest grade.
+I got the grade **Well Approved** wich is the highest grade.

 ## Description of the task:
 Soon you will be full stack developers and every developer should have their own online resume and portfolio.